General Info – summary

 SA Tree No. 277.

 Common names: (Afr) Bruin-kanniedood, Kopperstamkanniedood, Rooistam-kanniedood.
-(Eng) Copper-stem Corkwood, Cork Tree, Corkwood, Harvey’s Cork Tree, Red-stem Corkwood. (siSwati) Umbangandlala, umNumbi. (isiXhosa) Ulonwabo, Umhlunguthi. (isiZulu) Ihlunguthi, Iminyela, Iminyele, Umbumbungane, Uminyela, Umumbu, Usingankomo.
+(Eng) Copper-stem Corkwood, Cork Tree, Corkwood, Harvey’s Cork Tree, Red-stem Corkwood. (siSwati) Umbangandlala, umNumbi. (isiXhosa) Ulonwabo, Umhlunguthi, . (isiZulu) Ihlunguthi, Iminyela, Iminyele, Umbumbungane, Uminyela, Umumbu, Usingankomo.

-Family: Burseraceae (The torchwood family, which include frankincense from Boswellia sacra, myrrh from Commiphora myrrha both of which have an incense like odour).
+Family: Burseraceae (The torchwood family, which includes frankincense from Boswellia sacra, myrrh from Commiphora myrrha both of which have an incense like odour).
 Neither Boswellia species nor Commiphora myrrha are indigenous in southern Africa.
 Non-allergenic resin occurs in most plant tissues.
 Worldwide there are about 16 genera and in excess of 500 species, which occur in tropical South America, Malaysia and Africa.
 In South Africa Commiphora is the only genus and there are about 20 species that may be regarded as trees.
-The Bark is smooth, aromatic and pealing or flaking.
+The Bark is smooth, aromatic and pealing or flaking in small pieces.
 The Leaves are resinous and usually without stipules.
 The usually dioecious Flowers have 4 or 5 petals and sepals that are imbricate (having regularly arranged, overlapping edges, as roof tiles).
-Flowers are actinomorphic (regular, symmetric) and the Stamens are double or equal the number of petals.
+Flowers are actinomorphic (regular, symmetric) and the Stamens are double or equal to the number of petals.
 The superior Ovary has 3-5 carpels with 2 ovules in each and the single Style ends in a capitate (forms like a head) or lobed Stigma.
 The pitted Fruit is often an edible drupe.

 Name derivation: Commiphora Greek: kommi – gum and phora – bearer. harveyi – named after W.H.
-Harvey (1811-1866) an Irish botanist and editor of the first 3 volumes of Flora Capensis (a systematic description of the plants of the Cape Colony, Eastern Cape, & Port Natal).
+Harvey (1811-1866) an Irish botanist and co-editor of the first 3 volumes of Flora Capensis (a systematic description of the plants of the Cape Colony, Eastern Cape, & Port Natal).

 Conservation: National Status: L C. (Least Concern).
-Assessment: 2005 (J.E.
-Victor and A.P.
-Dold).
+Assessment: Raimondo et al. (2009).

 Tree